gogetta69/TMDB-To-VOD-Playlist/README.md

 - Fixed a lot of bugs in the torrent search and filtering functions. (it finds links much more often now)
 - Fixed the sorting by resolution and more likely to get higher quality links (torrent sites)
 - Added adult movies to vod (disabled by default)<br>

-## Updated (09/15/2024):

-- Fixed & added more direct movie scrapers<br>

-showBox_media requires a login and a cookie string to be added to sessions/showbox_media_cookies.txt in order to extract links.
-Taking the time to add these cookies is well worth it if you aren't using a premium link service and are seeking the best quality possible.
-How to: videos/how_to_showbox_media_cookie.mp4

 # What is HeadlessVidX?​